 The certified QCI is to complete the Final Inspection portion of the Weatherization Data Collection/Inspection Form only after the final inspection is completed, including the satisfactory completion of any and all re-work.
 This form demonstrates that SWS requirements were followed during weatherization, has a clear corrective work required (Y/N) line with an explanation about required rework.
 The Weatherization Data Collection/Inspection Form must be signed and dated by the customer or landlord and the certified QCI conducting the final inspection.
 The following language must be included on the Weatherization Data Collection/Inspection Form: "I have completed an on-site inspection of this weatherized unit.
 I certify that the Weatherization measures were followed, quality work was performed, materials meet minimum standards listed in the state plan, and a post weatherization safety check was completed on this unit."

 The Weatherization Data Collection/Inspection Form must be fully completed and filed in the appropriate house file.

+Subgrantees may use their own inspection form, provided that the Weatherization Data Collection/Inspection Form is also completed.

 5.82 Final Inspections by the State